rV4nxZ/PyCMD/README.md

-# Python CMD but with few commands
+# Python CLI but with few commands
 currently discontinued until idk :/